-The Fund replicates the performance of the Index, the focus of which is to achieve an improvement of the ESG rating against that of the Parent Index through the removal of companies based on sustainability exclusionary criteria and weighting of companies to improve the exposure to companies with favourable ("ESG") ratings.
+The Fund replicates the performance of the Index, the focus of which is to achieve an improvement of the ESG rating against that of the Parent Index through the removal of companies based on sustainability exclusionary criteria and to improve the exposure to companies with favourable ESG ratings .

 By replicating the performance of the Index, the investments of the Fund contribute to these sustainable objectives.